ckotzbauer/sbom-operator/README.md

 # sbom-operator

-> Catalogue all images of a Kubernetes cluster to Git with Syft.
+> Catalogue all images of a Kubernetes cluster to multiple targets with Syft.

 [![test](https://github.com/ckotzbauer/sbom-operator/actions/workflows/test.yml/badge.svg)](https://github.com/ckotzbauer/sbom-operator/actions/workflows/test.yml)

 ## Motivation

 This operator maintains a central place to track all packages and software used in all those images in a Kubernetes cluster.
 For this a Software Bill of
 Materials (SBOM) is generated from each image with Syft.
-They are all stored in a git-repository.
-With this it is possible to do further analysis, vulnerability scans and much more in a single repository.
+They are all stored in one or more targets.
+Currently only Git is supported.
+With this it is possible to do further analysis, vulnerability scans and much more in a single place.

 ## Kubernetes Compatibility